 No — Both Manifold and Pressbooks allow you to apply any license to your work, from public domain to all rights reserved.
 Manifold offers flexible licensing options for the project as a whole, at the text level, and at the individual resource level (image, media, visualization).

 Is your project linear, like a book with chapters that you could page through from beginning to end?
 Or is it a collection of related content that you could explore in many different ways?

 Do you prefer to prepare your content in another program and upload it to publish it?
 Or would you rather write and edit in the platform itself?

 Outside of the platform — Both Manifold and Pressbooks allow you to author works in Microsoft Word and upload them as .docx files.
 Manifold allows you to import directly from Google Docs as well.
 For both platforms, you’ll want to make sure you are following best practices around headings and document structure; the software uses the headings in your document to create chapters within a text.
 (Unsure about best practices?
 Ask us!)

 Within the platform — Pressbooks provides a text editor based on WordPress where you can develop your content within the platform.

 Is it important for you to have your book integrated with UW Canvas?

-- Yes — Pressbooks allows you to import chapters of public books you create into your UW Canvas course.
+Yes — Pressbooks allows you to import your book (including H5P activities) into your UW Canvas course as Canvas Modules.

-- No — Both Manifold and Pressbooks can be used independently of UW Canvas.
-Links to your Manifold and Pressbooks projects can also be inserted into your UW Canvas course.
+No — Both Manifold and Pressbooks can be used independently of UW Canvas.
+Links to your Manifold project can also be inserted into your UW Canvas course.

 Have you seen other projects that look similar to what you want to create?